CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/50-discovery-provider.md

 ## Overview

-`Discovery Providers` are the implementation of the functionality to discover certificate from various sources.
-A `Discovery Provider` is responsible for discovering the certificates from the source and returning the list of certificates to the `Core`.
+Discovery Providers are the implementation of the functionality to discover certificate from various sources.
+A Discovery Provider is responsible for discovering the certificates from the source and returning the list of certificates to the `Core`.
 The `Core` then stores the certificates in the database and makes it available for the users to perform various operations.

 ## How it works

-This section of the document describes the process of working with the `Discovery Provider`.
+This section of the document describes the process of working with the Discovery Provider.

 The step by step process of working of `Discovery Provider` is as follows:
 1. Each `Discovery Providers` has their own list of `attributes` based on their integration with the technology.